open-toast/testkit-plugins/README.md

 tests for Gradle plugins and collecting code coverage from them.
 Contains the following components:

 * The _main plugin_, `com.toasttab.testkit` is applied to the plugin project.
-* The _junit5 extension_ injects the test project model into junit5 tests.
+* The _junit5 extension_ injects the test project model into JUnit 5 tests.
-* The _jacoco plugin_, `com.toasttab.testkit.jacoco` is applied to testkit test fixture projects.
+* The _coverage plugin_, `com.toasttab.testkit.coverage` is applied to TestKit fixture projects.

 ## Setup